MagaliDrumare/How-to-use-TensorSlim/README.md

 TF-Slim is a library that makes building, training, evaluation neural network simple:

 * Allows the user to define models more compactly by eliminating boilerplate code.
 This is accomplished through the use of   **argument scoping**, **high level layers** and **variables**.
-This tools increase the readability maintainability, reduce the likelihood of an error from copy and pasting the hyperparameter values ans simplifies hyperparameters tuning.
+This tools increase the readability and maintainability, reduce the likelihood of an error from copy and pasting the hyperparameter values ans simplifies hyperparameters tuning.

 * Makes developping models simple by providing commonly used **regularizer**